 Many high school students elect to take college-level courses while in high school and the trend appears to be growing.
-A longitudinal study between 2009 and 2016, found that about a third of students (34 percent) took courses for post-secondary credit in high school.
-But what are the benefits of enrolling in community college and does it give students a leg up in their college applications?
+A longitudinal study found that about a third of students (34 percent) took courses for post-secondary credit in high school.
+But what are the benefits of enrolling in community college?
+And, does it give students a leg up in their college applications?

 What is dual enrollment or concurrent enrollment?

-Students enrolled in both high school and college-level courses is often referred as dual-enrollment or concurrent enrollment which enables high school students to earn college credit while still in high school.
-Most students who dual enroll, can either take college courses at high school, a college campus, online or at another high school.
-Students who are dual enrolled most commonly take courses at their own high school.
+Students enrolled in both high school and college-level courses face a unique academic schedule.
+This situation is often referred as dual enrollment, or concurrent enrollment.
+In other words, this method enables high school students to earn college credit while still in high school.
+Most students who dual-enroll can take college courses at a variety of locations; for instance, their high school, a college campus, online, or at another high school.
+Notably, students who are dual-enrolled most commonly take courses at their own high school.

 What are the benefits of dual enrollment?